HusseinAmro/Reliable_P2P_File_Sharing/README.md

 4. Send messages between the peers by typing them in the terminal.

-5. To enter sender/receiver mode for file sharing, type:
+5. To enter sender/receiver mode for file sharing, type in each terminal:

     ```
     sr